 - Removing merchandise from one container and putting it into a lower priced container in order to pay less than the full retail value.

 Pennsylvania retail theft charges

-Retail theft can range from a summary offense to a misdemeanor or felony depending on the cost the stolen merchandise and the number of the defendant’s prior convictions.
+Retail theft can range from a summary offense to a misdemeanor or felony depending on the cost of the stolen merchandise and the number of the defendant’s prior convictions.
 The lowest summary offense is for theft of merchandise worth under $150 and no prior conviction, resulting in up to 90 days in jail and up to a $300 fine.
-On the other end, a theft of over $2,000 or theft of a firearm may result in a 3rd degree felony with up to seven years in jail and up to a $15,000 fine.
+On the other end, theft of over $2,000 or theft of a firearm may result in a 3rd degree felony with up to seven years in jail and up to a $15,000 fine.